This post may contain affiliate links. Read my Disclosure page.

 This post is sponsored by Eggland’s Best Eggs.
 All opinions are 100% my own.
 Thanks for continuing to support the brands that help make ‘Mike Bakes NYC’ possible!

 Sandwiched between the macaron shells?
 Peppermint cream cheese frosting, of course.
-Creamy, minty, luxurious cream cheese goodness.
+Creamy, minty, luscious cream cheese goodness.
 And then they’re topped off with a drizzle of white chocolate and graham cracker crumbs for good measure.
 The entire macaron, the delicate graham cracker-covered shells and creamy peppermint cream cheese filling, will just melt in your mouth.

 Ingredients for Peppermint Cheesecake Macarons

-Macarons require ingredients that you might not always have on hand already, so it’s best to double check before getting started!
+Macarons require ingredients that you might not always have on hand already, so it’s best to double-check before getting started!
 Here’s what you’ll need to make these festive Peppermint Cheesecake Macarons:

-- Almond flour: This is a must for macaron making; make sure your almond flour is “super-fine”.
+- Almond flour: This is a must for macaron making; make sure your almond flour is “super-fine.”

 - Powdered sugar: The powdered sugar in the batter helps the macarons to develop their signature feet by allowing the batter to dry and form a shell.
 You'll also need it for the filling!